aiyengar2/k8s-docs/docs/provisioning/01_capi_providers.md

 # CAPI Providers

+For a diagram showing the relationships between each of these providers, please see the [previous section](./00_capi.md#how-does-capi-provision-clusters)

 ## (Cluster) Infrastructure Provider

 A [Cluster Infrastructure Provider](https://cluster-api.sigs.k8s.io/developer/providers/cluster-infrastructure.html) is the **first** provider that gets called by the series of hand-offs from CAPI.